 Unlike the basic Chinese sweet and sour sauce that is made by combining vinegar and sugar, the sweet and sour sauce of this chicken dish is made by mixing together sugar and tamarind juice.
 Yes, it is still sweet and sour but the tamarind gives the sauce a fruity and richer flavor that vinegar does not have.

-There are three ways to get the tamarind juice you'll need to make this dish.
+There are many ways to get the tamarind you'll need to make this dish.

 - If you have access to fresh tamarind, rinse them and boil in just enough water to cover until mushy.
 Mash the softened tamarinds, strain and use the extracted juice.

 - Dried tamarinds sold in Asian stores must be soaked in hot water to soften.
 Discard the water, mash the tamarinds and use the extract.

 - Conveniently, you can buy tamarind paste sold in jars in Asian stores.
 Note, however, that this prepared tamarind paste has sugar in it and is not as sour as tamarind extract.
 It is also darker.
 You may need to use a lot of tamarind paste to get the desired level of sourness and that means that the cooked dish will also be darker.

 - Tamarind concentrate is another way to buy tamarind.
 To reconstitute, add 2 tablespoons of water for each tablespoon of tamarind concentrate.

 - Add 2 to 3 tablespoons of minced shallot or green onion to the pan and sauté along with the chicken pieces.

 - Replace the brown sugar with honey or another sweetener.